 In \name, we limit \mspsi queries to $\kwlim$ keywords per query.
-Therefore, any document extraction attack must make at least $n / \kwlim$ queries to ensure all keywords are queried at least once.
+Hence, any document extraction attack must make at least $n / \kwlim$ queries to ensure all keywords are queried at least once.
 In fact, this bound is tight for both document recovery and corpus extraction for \mspsi: By making $n / \kwlim$ queries with $\kwlim$ keywords each, the attacker learns which keywords are contained in which documents.

 In summary, \name offers similar protection against corpus extraction as the \numdocsearch ideal system.
-For document recovery, not even the ideal one-bit-search system offers much better protection.
-At the same time, \mspsi is much more efficient than their ideal counterparts.
+For document recovery, not even the ideal 1-bit-search system offers much better protection.
+At the same time, \mspsi is much more efficient than their ideal counterparts.\\

-\para{Internal Adversaries} An adversary may use auxiliary information about a journalist's behavior or corpus to gain an advantage in identifying the journalist.
-Some of these attacks are inherent to all systems which provide search or messaging capability.
-These attacks, however, \emph{do not allow} the adversary to extract additional information from journalists' corpora.
+\para{Internal Adversaries} We now discuss how an adversary may use auxiliary information about a journalist's behavior or corpus to gain an advantage in identifying the journalist.
+Some of these attacks are inherent to all systems that provide search or messaging capabilities.
+These attacks, however, \emph{do not permit} the adversary to extract additional information from journalists' corpora.

-\parait{Intersection attacks.} A malicious sender (respectively, receiver) who has access to the online/offline status of journalists can use this information to reduce the anonymity set of the receiver (respectively, sender) to only those users that are online.
+\parait{Intersection Attacks.} A malicious sender (respectively, receiver) who has access to the online/offline status of journalists can use this information to reduce the anonymity set of the receiver (respectively, sender) to only those users that are online.
 As more messages are exchanged, this anonymity set becomes unavoidably smaller~\cite{KedoganAP02}.
 This attack is inherent to all low-delay asynchronous messaging systems, including the one provided by the communication server.
-In the context of \name we note that once document owners and queriers are having a conversation, it is likely that they reveal their identity to each other.
-Yet, we stress that preserving anonymity and, in general, minimizing the digital traces left by the journalists in the system is very important to reduce the risk that journalists become profitable targets for subpoenas or hacking attempts.
+In the context of \name, we note that once document owners and queriers are having a conversation, it is likely that they reveal their identity to each other.
+Yet, we stress that preserving anonymity and, in general, that minimizing the digital traces left by the journalists in the system is very important to reducing the risk that journalists become profitable targets for subpoenas or hacking attempts.

 \parait{Stylometry.} A malicious receiver can use stylometry, i.e., linguistic style, to guess the identity of the sender of a message.
 The effectiveness of this attack depends on the volume of conversation~\cite{lopez13,muthuselvi16}.
 This attack is inherent to all messaging systems, as revealing the content of the messages is required to provide utility.